Why Should Airlines Care About Experimentation?

 This scale is what makes revenue management (RM) so valuable: very small improvements in pricing can translate into large financial gains.
 For Delta, a 1% improvement in ticket pricing capabilities would add roughly $520 million to their bottom line.
 As a result, pricing analysts, revenue managers, operations researchers, and countless other professionals spend a considerable amount of time trying to incrementally improve their systems, processes, and ways of working.
 These improvements are numerous and diversified, touching pricing, product, revenue management systems, overbooking levels, competitor response strategies, and more.

-However, it’s not always easy to know whether a change actually resulted in a positive outcome.
+It’s not always easy to know whether a change actually resulted in a positive outcome.
 Consider an airline that decides to raise fares during a fuel crisis.
 How should they measure whether the change was successful?
 They could compare against last year, but the market dynamics have changed.
-There probably wasn’t the same fuel crisis last year, and the competitive landscape and customer expectations may have shifted as well.
+The impact of the fuel crisis will not be represented in last year’s data for instance.
+More generaly, on a few strategic markets the competitive landscape and customer expectations may have shifted.

 Online experimentation is not so straightforward in revenue management